04 Jan How to Start a Campaign on Indiegogo – A Basic Guide

 Once everything is in order, submit the information on this page and click Start My Campaign.

 But hold on.
-Your campaign details are only saved in Draft mode right now.
+Your Indiegogo campaigns details are only saved in Draft mode right now.
 This essentially means that the campaign is not yet public.
 Please note that campaigns in Draft mode are deleted after 6 months and removed from your account.

 Creating your campaign